TaylanUB/scheme-srfis/README.md

 Progress
 ========

-All SRFI are listed here, and marked with one of: nothing, meaning it has yet to be looked into; "withdrawn," meaning it's a withdrawn SRFI;
+All SRFI are listed here, and marked with one of the following:

-"platform," meaning it must or ought to be implemented at the platform level; "UNTESTED," meaning it lacks a test-suite; "DRAFT," meaning it's still in draft status; and "check," meaning it's implemented and passes its test-suite.
+- (empty): Has yet to be looked into.
+- withdrawn: It's a withdrawn SRFI.
+- platform: Ought to be implemented at the platform level.
+- r7rs: Subsumed by R7RS in some way.
+- UNTESTED: Yet lacks a test-suite.
+- DRAFT: Still in draft status.
+- check: Implemented and passes its test-suite.

-(UNTESTED and DRAFT are capitalized to emphasize that we're not done with them yet.)
+UNTESTED and DRAFT are capitalized to emphasize that we're not done with them yet; all other non-empty tags mean we're done with it.

+The r7rs tag can be vague.
+In the simplest case the SRFI is adopted as-is in R7RS.
+Sometimes there are minor tweaks.
+Sometimes the same essential functionality is provided in a different way in R7RS; a good example might be SRFI-7, though it's equivalent to `define-library` if you pay attention.

 - SRFI-0: platform
 - SRFI-1: UNTESTED